 I crouch behind a barrel as a barrage of bullets passes my 10 gallon too close for comfort.
-My trusty six-shooter is in hand, but I have to wait for it to cool down before I can return fire.
+My trusty six-shooter is in hand.
+Unfortunately, I have to wait for it to cool down before I can return fire.
 Lead embeds itself in the wood inches from my face.
-Then a bomb explodes next to me and I’m down, leaving my territory without a lawman.
+Then a bomb explodes next to me, I’m down, leaving my territory without a lawman.
 That’s Barking Irons for you.
 To survive in the Wild West you need to be quick on the draw and have good aim.

-Barking Irons from Sleepyhead Studios is an endless shooting gallery arcade game where you play Wes, a local lawman tasked with making the west a little less wild (and chasing a high score, of course).
+Barking Irons from Sleepyhead Studios is an endless shooting gallery arcade game.
+You play Wes, a local lawman tasked with making the west a little less wild.
 Lining up your shots grants combos, which translates to a higher score.
 The graphics are decidedly retro, and the custom music and sound effects fit perfectly.
 Eighties babies may want to spontaneously yell “Bang!!” when enemies finally fall over dead.

 Players hide behind boulders or barrels in the center of a few different environments.
-Your lawman is safe behind cover, but cover objects can only survive so many shots before they disintegrate.
+Your lawman is safe behind cover.
+Cover objects, however, can only survive so many shots before they disintegrate.
 After that it’s open season on the lawman, who can’t be directed to move to new cover.
 Shooting incoming bullets is key to survival.
 Aim the six-shooter by pulling back on the little lawman, and fire by releasing.
 Keep an eye on timing to give the gun time to cool down and reload between shots.

-Eight different types of enemies seek to break the law in these parts – “enemies” is used loosely here, as one guy just wants to help you get combos by standing in the open waving his hat.
+Eight different types of enemies seek to break the law in these parts.
+“Enemies” is used loosely here, as one guy just wants to help you get combos by standing in the open waving his hat.
 Some are decidedly tougher than that, like Big Swinger.
 One hit from his powerful arms and our trusty lawman is dead.
 Start shooting the second you see him bearing down on Wes with fury.
-A lot of bullets are required to take him down, and if he gets too close there’s no chance for the lawman to get off enough shots to defeat him.
+A lot of bullets are required to take him down.
+If he gets too close there’s no chance for the lawman to get off enough shots to defeat him.